fernandopalafox/fernandopalafox.github.io/content/blogs.md

 ---
 title: My favorite blogs
 ---
-WIP

-Here's a list of links that have influence how I think
+Here's a list of links that have had a big influence how I think

 - Paul Graham!!!!
 - Near Cyan blog